-Also, one of the best practices is using one of the best air purifiers for allergies.
+Also, one of the best practices is using the best air purifier for allergies.

 First, be sure that it really is your animal who is provoking your allergic reaction.
 If you’re allergic to an animal, you are probably allergic to other things as well.
 By decreasing other irritants, you’ll reduce your overall symptoms.
 Avoid tobacco smoke, automobile exhaust, and other irritants that can inflame your airways.
 The following are some other suggestions for decreasing symptoms from allergies to animals:

 - Buy inexpensive vinyl encasing for mattresses and box springs, and minimize upholstered furniture.
 Wash walls, ceilings, blankets, curtains, and throw pillows regularly.
 (The main reservoirs of cat allergens are carpets, drapes, upholstered furniture, mattresses, walls, and ceilings, which catch dust and dander.)

 - Replace carpets with tile, hardwood flooring, linoleum, or rugs that can be washed, especially in rooms where you spend a lot of time, such as the bedroom.
 If you must have carpets, spray them with a product that contains nontoxic tannic acid, which helps combat the effects of cat allergens.